-Since the chassis assembled from a frame structure grips small parts into two large parts, I cut them out like a picture and assembled it at once.
-I’m laying it on the table as I am confused the parts assembling.
+Since the chassis assembled from a frame structure grips small parts into two large parts, I cut them out like a picture and assembled them at once.
+I’m laying it on the table as I am confused about the parts assembling.

 In fact, I think that the wooden part was also painted in olive drab, but this time I tried finishing with grain woody texture paint with oil painting.
 It may be fiction.
 Well, since hundreds of thousands were used, various tracks would have been gathered, one of them was like this work.

 Unfortunately, the attached decals are getting too old, the margins of the stars are whitening and the finish is not good.
 So I used the Cartograf and Tamiya decals from the kit which I made previously.
 In fact, the yellow circle on the front seems to be a Free French Army marking, I used it for a good accent.
 Although it is just a transportation truck, it is somewhat getting better looking around the end of the marking.

 I used the Tamiya Texture Paint to make the mud of three-dimensional effect.
 Also painted mud on the back of the front fender and feel as natural as possible.
 It is an interesting point of AFV modeling.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.